The importance of AKC Championship titles

 Earlier last year, we had Koko-loko in the ring with Rebecca Bradley.
 Koko won two Puppy Group 1st place wins, on her way to having earned her title in February 2018.
 One of her Major wins included winning over three male Champions for BOB and WB.

 These are our Kensington Champions, to date.
-They leave paw prints on hearts, even more than paw prints in the show ring. ;>)
+I love them all!
+They leave paw prints on hearts and my tile floors, even more than paw prints in the show ring. ;>)